-Prior to joining Tindie, she was CTO of WeddingLovely (a 500 Startups company), Product Manager at a mid-stage startup, VigLink, and a Research Engineer as part of one of the world's top User Experience Research groups at IBM Almaden Research.
+Prior to joining Tindie, I was CTO of WeddingLovely (a 500 Startups company), Product Manager at a mid-stage startup, VigLink, and a Research Engineer as part of one of the world's top User Experience Research groups at IBM Almaden Research.

 I have a BS with Honors and MS in Computer Science from the University of North Carolina at Chapel Hill where my research focused on both distributed systems and human computer interaction.

 I mentor and occasionally speak at the Hackbright Academy (10-week accelerated software development program designed to help women become awesome programmers).
 I also mentor women studying computer science at both Stanford and her alma mater, the University of North Carolina at Chapel Hill.
 Women I have mentored have accepted offers at companies such as Square, Buffer, GetSatisfaction, Trulia, attended Hacker School and even started companies.

 I sit on the advisory board for the Computer History Museum.
 I am head of the Growth and Engagement Committee, where I lead the effort on use data to quantify and improve awareness about the museum among young professionals.
 I have moderated panel discussions and organized speaking events centered around the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, AirBnB, Getaround, CloudFlare and many others.